antonsoo/leetcode-answers/README.md

 Some of own LeetCode solutions, with comments detailing explanations on older commitments.
 Please note that a certain set of the files in this repo also includes solutions from others (I give credit to the original poster when applicable).

-FYI: LeetCode is a platform for studying/improving one's skill at programming in general, competitive programming, programming interviewing, and general critical/mathematical/logical problem solving ability
+FYI: LeetCode is a platform for studying/improving one's skill at programming in general, competitive programming, programming interviewing, and general critical/mathematical/logical problem solving ability.